Lingikaushikreddy/Vaulted/docs/architecture.md

 ---

 ## 1. Executive Summary
-VAULTED is a **decentralized data trust infrastructure** designed to enable high-utility AI training without compromising user privacy.
-It operates on a **"Compute-to-Data"** paradigm where raw data never leaves the user's secure vault.
+AEGIS is a **decentralized data trust infrastructure** designed to enable high-utility AI training without compromising user privacy.
+It operates on a **"Compute-to-Data"** paradigm where raw data never leaves the user's secure aegis.
 The architecture prioritizes **Zero Trust** principles, assuming that the network and even the orchestration server can be untrusted entities regarding raw data access.

 ## 2. Trust Model & Zero Trust Boundaries